 “The economic impact may be limited because the spending doesn’t happen all at once,” says Eric Freedman, chief investment officer at U.S. Bank.
 The current proposal targets spending most of the approximately $1 trillion package over a five-year period.
 “With this time period and the scaled-back scope of the infrastructure package compared to original proposals, the infrastructure bill isn’t likely to have a dramatic impact on the markets,” says Freedman.

 One challenge in that regard is tied to the number of projects that are in the pipeline and could be initiated on short notice.
 “So-called ‘shovel-ready’ projects can be limited, and even to some extent not fully ready to hit the ground running even though the money is in place,” says Rob Haworth, senior investment strategy director at U.S. Bank.
 “You have to be able to identify projects that can be initiated.”
 Haworth notes that any holdup could delay how quickly projects begin to have an economic impact.
-Even at that, MacMillan points out that there is often a six-month lag between the time a spending bill becomes law and the point when actual funds begin flowing from it.

 For example, making improvements to an airport that could result in higher airline traffic in the future would provide a long-lasting economic boost to the communities it serves.
 Road improvements might create more opportunities for the development of business districts on or near the affected roads.
 These examples demonstrate why infrastructure can be considered an investment by government in the long-term economic health of the nation.